Blog

 Many of them are energy readers.

 Intuitives.
 Movers.
 Builders.
-Quiet feelers.
+Geniuses.
+Artists.

 Deep thinkers who just don’t show it in the way we’re taught to expect.